ckoepp/TwitterSearch/README.rst

 In total those changes can be done quickly without browsing the documentation.

 If you're unable apply those changes, you might consider using TwitterSearch versions < 1.0.0.
-Those will stay available through pypi and therefore will be installable in the future using the common installation methods like ``pip install -I TwitterSearch==0.78.6``.'Using the `release tags <https://github.com/ckoepp/TwitterSearch/releases>`_ is another easy way to navigate through all versions of this library.
+Those will stay available through pypi and therefore will be installable in the future using the common installation methods like ``pip install -I TwitterSearch==0.78.6``.
+Using the `release tags <https://github.com/ckoepp/TwitterSearch/releases>`_ is another easy way to navigate through all versions of this library.

 License (MIT)
 #############